mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ## Access Control

-Because all clients within a group (members) have access to the shared cryptographic material, MLS protocol allows each member of the messaging group to perform operations, However, every service/infrastructure has control over policies applied to its own clients.
+Because all clients within a group (members) have access to the shared cryptographic material, the MLS protocol allows each member of the messaging group to perform operations.
+However, every service/infrastructure has control over policies applied to its own clients.
 Applications managing MLS clients can be configured to allow for specific group operations.
 On the one hand, an application could decide that a group administrator will be the only member to